Eve3413/Project_group9/README.md

 The main idea of the this question is the function groupby().

 ## Conclusion
-We found that top 10 concerns in our neighbourhood in 2020 is as following:
+We found that top 10 concerns with the numbers of complaints in our neighbourhood in 2020 is as following:

 Noise - Residential            2952
 Noise - Street/Sidewalk        2128
 HEAT/HOT WATER                 1885